 - What brings your child joy?
 Where are their strengths and how can you harness that strength to propel their development?

 - Is the relationship valued?
-No matter if you decide the best thing for your child is to get them out that door and into a swimming lesson, kicking and screaming all the while, or if you makes happy sounds in the car on their way to an occupational therapy session, the power of the therapist or teacher to develop relationship with your child is key.
+The power of the therapist or teacher to develop relationship with your child is key.
 The relationship is the ultimate motivator.
 Whether it leads to subtle eye contact or silly giggles, building a relationship leads to meaningful development of multiple goals no matter which specific therapy you’ve chosen.

 As you consider what is working and what is not working, you may find you are looking for additional or different services.
-Exceptional Lives staff have thoughtfully and carefully created a Resource Directory for services available in your community in Massachusetts.
+Exceptional Lives staff have thoughtfully and carefully created a Resource Directory for services available in your community.

 Depending on your criteria (only within a certain distance from home, a provider that accepts MassHealth, or a center where I can access multiple therapies at a time), you can trust that the services listed have been contacted screened by our staff.
 Happy searching!